coronel08/my-notes/notes/docs/css.md

 * Navbar
 * Progress
 <br><br>

+**Bootstrap Rows then Cols need to be in a container/container-fluid class**

 ### Bootstrap Utilities
 [Bootstrap Site](https://getbootstrap.com/docs/4.1/layout/utilities-for-layout/) Easy way to do CSS styling using Bootstrap Classes instead